Tap to expand search form

 Alternatively, head to Allan Bank for a lovely woodland walk, with the chance of seeing plenty of wildlife – deer, otters and red squirrels have all been spotted by National Trust rangers.
-As you ascend the bank, you’ll see some fantastic views across the Grasmere valley, a real mix of reds, oranges and yellows.
-The Allan Bank house owned by the National Trust – once home to William Wordsworth, as well as the Trust’s founder, Canon Hardwicke Rawnsley – is well worth a visit, too.
-It is a much more relaxed experience than a typical National Trust property; you can paint or draw, read by the fire or play in the grounds.
-Views of Grasmere’s valley unfurl from picture windows and picnic spots on the lawn.
+The Allan Bank house owned by the National Trust – once home to William Wordsworth – is well worth a visit, too.

 You could also simply take a stroll across the valley floor, through fields and over bridges, and marvel at Autumn colours that surround you.
 Langdale is one of the region’s most popular locations, but there should be fewer people in the October half term than during peak times, allowing you to avoid the crowds.

 Like many other popular Lake District destinations, Buttermere is another place that really comes into its own when Autumn sets in.
-The trees that cover the western side of the lake look beautiful in their own right, but it is the mirror effect of the lake’s waters that make it really stand out.
 As Buttermere is one of the smaller lakes in the region, the water is often calm and still, meaning the full spectrum of autumn colours are reflected in the lake.
 This is an easy walk for families, with easy access for pushchairs.
-A walk around Buttermere should only take a couple of hours, but you may find yourself stopping to take pictures every couple of minutes, such is its captivating beauty.
-Linger a while, take a picnic, brave a paddle, skim stones and soak it in.
+A walk around Buttermere should only take a couple of hours, linger a while, take a picnic, brave a paddle, skim stones and soak it in.

 Finally, make sure to visit Coniston Water this October half term.
 Mid to late October is perhaps the perfect time to visit the lake, as there are some incredible displays of Autumn colour in every direction.
 This means that the best place to view them is from on the water itself.
 You can hire a boat from Coniston Boating Centre, but for a really atmospheric – and more leisurely – way of traversing the lake, take a trip on the National Trust’s Steam Yacht Gondola.
-The still, crisp Autumn air, in addition to the fabulous colours, makes for a spectacular cruising experience.
 The Gondola runs until October 31 before hibernating for the winter, so the October half term is one of your last chances to catch a ride until summer comes back around.

 This traditional Shepherd’s Meet dates back over 100 years.
 Unlike most other rural shows, which tend to take place in the summer, the Wasdale Head Show takes place in October.
-It is believed that this is because it started with farmers from Wasdale meeting farmers from adjoining valleys, who walked their Tips (rams) over to Wasdale Head to trade them, swap them or hire them, ahead of Tip Lousing season (letting the rams loose with the ewes) in November.
-Whatever the origins, the present day show is now a great family day out.
 The show committee have endeavoured to maintain the traditions and history of the event, while still offering something for everyone.
 There will be lots to see, including: hound trails, fell racing, sheep showing, children’s sports, a parade of vintage machinery and so much more.

-There is surely no better time to delve into the Lake District’s ghoulish past.
-Lakeland Hauntings regularly run Ghost Walks throughout the year – they’re running them daily in Keswick in the October half term week, as well as in Cockermouth.
-Alternatively, head to Muncaster Castle – one of the most haunted castles in Britain.
-They’re running Halloween events from 26th-31st October, which will include a Monster Cabaret, Scary Maze, Ghostly Grotto, Scary storytelling and songs, and much more.
+Halloween at Muncaster Castle – one of the most haunted castles in Britain.
+They’re running Halloween events from 23rd-28th October, which will include a Monster Cabaret, Scary Maze, Ghostly Grotto, Scary storytelling and songs, and much more.